Three problems LLMs can’t solve for word games.

-We asked a frontier LLM for word associations and compared the results to Linguabase.
+We asked Claude for word associations and compared the results.
 The pattern is consistent: LLMs give you the statistically dominant meanings and miss the rest.

 | Word | Linguabase only | Both | LLM only |